MSM: Is it Important For My Pet?

 According to the Arthritis Foundation, arthritis affects one in every five dogs in the United States.
 This makes it one of the leading causes of chronic pain conditions that veterinarians handle.

-The good news is that MSM can help ease joint pain and connective tissue complications in pets.
+The good news is that MSM for dogs and cats can help ease joint pain and connective tissue complications.

 Today, we will explore the benefits of MSM when given as a pet nutrition supplement.
 We will talk about its impact on your pets' health, why it should be given in addition to your pets' food, and how it functions with other supplements to prevent degenerative diseases and increase their longevity.